gitsean/Node-Express-Sample/README.md

 # Mapping two objects

-A node js project that merges two objects then compares them.
+A node js project with two routes - one for bowling scores and one for merging objects.

 ## About

+bowling: Send a get request with a string of bowling rolls and receive back a score.
-A simple transform function that takes two objects and merges them.
+mapping: A simple transform function that takes two objects and merges them.

-To improve this project I would add some validation on the route to ensure the request body is in the proper format.
+To improve this project I would add some validation on the route to ensure the request is in the proper format.

 ## Test the Project